turbozob/IP_Changer/README.md

 ## Description

-Change IP address by your costum names with IP, SUBNET and GATEWAY
+Change IP address by your custom names with IP, SUBNET and GATEWAY

 ## Getting Started